-- (i) if the applicant is an entity requiring authorization by the Secretary of State to become a legal entity entitled to do business in the State of Georgia, such documentation; - (ii) by-laws, articles of incorporation, or articles of organization; and - (iii) if the applicant is an existing and licensed or permitted entity, a copy of such license or permit. - 87.
+- (ii) by-laws, articles of incorporation, or articles of organization; and - (iii) if the applicant is an existing and licensed or permitted entity, a copy of such license or permit. - 8.
 The applicant shall file one copy of the application with the office of the County Commissioner of the county in which the project exists or is proposed.
-The applicant shall submit with the application an exact copy of the letter addressed and submitted to the County Commission that accompanied the submittal of the application to the County Commission;

-98. all post-approval reporting requirements as mandated at Ga.
-Comp.
-R. & Regs. r. -111-2-2-.04 (2) for all previously approved projects, as may be previously submitted to the Department.
-Further, an application submitted by a component of an entity which owns or operates other health care facilities will be determined to be incomplete unless all health care facilities under the same ownership or operation have met the said post-approval reporting requirements for all previously approved projects with the Department;

-109. the written vendor lobbyist certification required by Ga.
-Comp.
-R. & Regs. r.
-111-1-2-.03 (2);
+The applicant shall submit with the application an exact copy of the letter addressed and submitted to the County Commission that accompanied the submittal of the application to the County Commission: - 9. all post-approval reporting requirements as mandated at 111-2-2-.04(2) for all previously approved projects, as may be previously submitted to the Department.
+Further, an application submitted by a component of an entity which owns or operates other health care facilities will be determined to be incomplete unless all health care facilities under the same ownership or operation have met the said post-approval reporting requirements for all previously approved projects with the Department; - 10. the written vendor lobbyist certification required by 111-1-2-.03(2); - 11.

-4110.
 In order to be determined complete, an applicant must be current will all indigent and charity care commitments, if any, made to the Department as a condition or requirement for past approval of a project.
-Further, an application submitted by a component of an entity which owns or operates other health care facilities will be determined to be incomplete unless all health care facilities under the same ownership or operation are current with any and all indigent and charity care commitments made to the Department; and

-1211.
-In order to be determined complete, an applicant must be current with any and all fines, if any, levied by the Department for violation of these Rules.
+Further, an application submitted by a component of an entity which owns or operates other health care facilities will be determined to be incomplete unless all health care facilities under the same ownership or operation are current with any and all indigent and charity care commitments made to the Department; and - 12.
+In order to be determined complete, an applicant must be current with any and all fines, if any, levied by the Department for violation of these Rules. - (c) The Department shall notify the applicant within ten (10) business days following receipt of the application that the application is complete as submitted or that additional information is required to complete the application.

-132. No applicant for a new Certificate of Need, a modification to an existing Certificate of Need, or a conversion of a Certificate of Need that has any outstanding amounts owed to the state including fines, penalties, fees, or other payments for noncompliance with any requirements contained in O.C.G.A. §§ 31-6-40.1, 31-6-45.2, 31-6-70, 31-7-280, or 31-8-179.2 shall be eligible to receive a new Certificate of Need or a modification to an existing Certificate of Need unless such applicant pays such outstanding amounts to the state.
-Any such fines, penalties, fees, or other payments for noncompliance shall be subject to the same notices and hearing for the levy of fines under O.C.G.A. § 31-6-45.

-(c) The Department shall notify the applicant within ten (10) business days following receipt of the application that the application is complete as submitted or that additional information is required to complete the application.
 If additional information is required, the notice shall include a statement of the specific additional information required.
-Notice shall be effective the date it is sent electronically postmarked by the Department.
+Notice shall be effective the date it is postmarked by the Department.